WrestleMania 2: Reception

+WrestleMania 2 is frequently listed by publications as amongst the worst WrestleMania events of all time, with some ranking it as the worst.
+Sports Illustrated summed up the event as "Probably wouldn't have been great even if it was all in one city, but splitting it definitely didn't help."

 Aftermath

-Macho Man Randy Savage and George The Animal Steele continued their feud with each other throughout 1986.
+Randy Savage and George Steele continued their feud with each other throughout 1986.
 This led to two rematches for the WWF Intercontinental Heavyweight Championship on Saturday Night's Main Event IX in early 1987, both times with the Intercontinental title on the line and the second time with the management services of Elizabeth on the line; Steele lost both times.
 Savage also feuded intensely with Hogan, but was unsuccessful in winning the WWF World Heavyweight Championship from him.

 The new WWF Tag Team Champions The British Bulldogs (Davey Boy Smith and Dynamite Kid) prepared to face challenging tag teams.
 On October 4, 1986, Saturday Night's Main Event VII, they defeated former champions Dream Team (Greg Valentine and Brutus Beefcake) in a two out of three falls match to retain the titles.

 Hulk Hogan continued his WWF World Heavyweight Championship reign.
 In addition to Savage, his top competition during 1986 included "Adorable Adrian" Adonis, Hercules Hernandez, Kamala and, in his biggest feud of the year, Paul Orndorff.
-A storyline was developed focusing on the friendship between Hogan and Orndorff with Adrian Adonis eventually starting trouble between the two causing Orndorff to turn against Hogan.
+A storyline was developed focusing on the friendship between Hogan and Orndorff with Adrian Adonis eventually starting trouble between the two, causing Orndorff to turn against Hogan.
 Bundy, meanwhile, would team with Big John Studd on occasion (and begin his feud with The Machines).
 He would also challenge Hogan on-and-off for the World Heavyweight Championship during the next year and a half, until leaving the WWF in early 1988.

 Following his battle royal win, André the Giant's career was at a crossroads.
-Not yet evident to fans, he was beginning to suffer the health effects of his terminal illness known as acromegaly, a syndrome resulting from an excessive production of growth hormone that led to his gigantic size.
-Because of his health, a planned tour of Japan and accepted a starring role in the movie The Princess Bride, André took a brief hiatus from the ring.
+Not yet evident to fans, André was beginning to suffer the health effects of his terminal illness known as acromegaly, a syndrome resulting from an excessive production of growth hormone that led to his gigantic size.
+Because of his health, as well as accepting a starring role in the movie The Princess Bride, André took a brief hiatus from the ring.
 To explain his absence, a storyline was devised to have André no-show for a tag team match pitting him and a partner of his choosing against long-time rivals Big John Studd and King Kong Bundy.
 André would then be suspended at the insistence of manager Bobby Heenan.
 André would return but compete under a mask as part of a new team called The Machines.
 Studd and Bundy insisted—but were never able to prove—that André and "The Giant Machine" were the same person.